 - No Action Alternative.
 This is the current operation of the Project under its existing license conditions and operations.
 Under the No Action Alternative, the inflow to the Project and downstream water releases are the same as they have been historically.
 Under the No Action Alternative, there are no changes to existing Project facilities or operations.
 Costs under the No Action Alternative are the Licensees' best estimate of the costs to operate the Project in the future. - Licensees' Proposal.
-This is the Licensees' proposed Project, including the Licensees' proposed conditions, which are described in the Licensees' Application for New License.
-Costs under the Licensees' Proposal are similar to the costs under the No Action Alternative, with the exception of the Licensees' proposed additions to the Licensees' Proposal and proposed protection, mitigation, and enhancement measures.
+This is the Licensees' existing Project, with the addition of the Licensees' proposed conditions, which are described in the Licensees' Application for New License.
+Costs under the Licensees' Proposal are similar to the costs under the No Action Alternative, with the exception of the Licensees' proposed additions of certain protection, mitigation, and enhancement measures.